chenzhe142/Foodiepedia_website/README.md

 2015.1.4
 - 'Find' page now can do a simple search on Datastore Item.
 Modification need to be done.
-- Available now: user can signup, login, and then post new items when user is mainting login status.
+- Available now: user can signup, login, and then post new items when user is maintaining login status.
 - Homepage UI and coloring need re-design.